rpggamage/rpggamage/README.md

 ## 💡 Highlighted Achievements

-- 🔧 Designed and improved the **Small Arms Firing Simulator** for Navy training.
+- 🔧 Designed and improved the **Small Arms Firing Simulator** for Navy and Army training.
-- 🎯 Developed an optimized **ArUco marker detection algorithm** for higher performance.
+- 🎯 Developed an optimized ** computer vision-based detection algorithm** for higher performance.
 - 🌐 Created a **router system using ESP32 and SIM7600** for enhanced connectivity in remote areas.

 ---